 - and, even then, racism as an ideology will not disappear automatically, but will persist for some time in the minds of workers as an exploited class.
 As Marx wrote: “The tradition of all dead generations weighs like a nightmare on the brains of the living”.

 In the third part of this series, we will take a closer look at how the later political organisations of the proletariat tried to develop and deepen the political-theoretical positions of the SPA on the “Negro question” in a period that had fundamentally changed.
 For their political struggle against racism had to take place in the context of decadence, when reforms were no longer possible and only one goal remained: the unification of the struggles of all workers, regardless of race or nationality, in the fight for a world revolution.
-This is the framework in which we shall examine how far they succeeded in their task on the basis of the positions of the Communist Party of the USA (CPUSA), the Trotskyist International Communist League (ICL) and, in a later period, the Trotskyist Socialist Workers’ Party (SWP), with C.L.R.
+This is the framework in which we shall examine how far they succeeded in their task on the basis of the positions of the Communist Party of the USA (CPUSA), the Trotskyist Communist League of America (CLA) and, in a later period, the Trotskyist Socialist Workers’ Party (SWP), with C.L.R.
 James as one of the most important theoreticians in this field.

 Dennis, 15 May 2021